GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 }
 ```

-At this point is important to say that, you and your team could easily fall in the temptation of practicing the `Service Locator` anti pattern, this assumption is specially true when using an "home made" IoC container resolver because it simply don't feel weird to use your own piece of code to resolve dependencies at any part of your project as it does when dealing with third party IoC container (even if is the one that ships with dotnet core).
+At this point is important to say that, you and your team could easily fall in the temptation of practicing the `Service Locator` anti pattern, this assumption is specially true when using an "home made" IoC container "resolver" because it simply does not feels weird to use your own piece of code to resolve dependencies at any part of your project as it does when dealing with third party IoC container.
-Be aware!
-If you fall in temptation to use `Service Locator` your project will quickly be with "magic" dependecies that will get hard to debug, and hard to tell what does a method / class needs to work just by looking at it usage.
+If you fall in this temptation your project will quickly be with "magic" dependencies that will get hard to debug, and hard to tell what does a method / class needs to work just by looking at it usage.
 So keep the DI spirit downstream your classes / methods!
 A good metric that I use to avoid this anti pattern is:

 > Whenever I see the usage of a method / class, I should be able to tell all the dependencies by simply looking at method / object's constructor parameters.
 If I'm not able to do that, some magic stuff is going inside that class.
 You now have "skyhooks" instead of cranes in your code base.
 >
-— Jus me quoting myself
+— Just me quoting myself

-The usage in code should be simple, as we assume that DI should always be done in the entry point of our program, the entry point for a lambda function will be it constructor.
+The usage in code should be simple, as we assume that DI should always be done in the entry point of our program, the entry point for a lambda function will be the constructor of the `Function` class.

 ```csharp
 public class Function